-• Select an observed datapoint to display the Point Tooltip window and view the data.

-- View number of cumulative <measurements> on the specified date, date of the observation, and <measurement> rate at the specified time. - Select Split to Split the analysis into segments.
+- Select an observed datapoint to display the Point Tooltip window and view the data. - On the Point Tooltip window, you can: - View number of cumulative <measurements> on the specified date, date of the observation, and <measurement> rate at the specified time. - Select Split to Split the analysis into segments.